Isaac-waithaka/Akan-Name-Program/readme.md

 ## Description

-This website is an Akan Name generator, that generates names based on the day you were born.
+This website generates names based on the day you were born.

 ## Setup/Installation Requirements

 - Open terminal (CTRL ALT T)
 - Git clone
-- cd AKAN-NAMES
+- cd Akan-Name-Program
 - On terminal type atom . to open using atom or type code . to open using Visual Studio.

 ## Technologies Used